-When God came to earth as a baby, it fulfilled thousand of years of prophecy of the coming Messiah.
+When God came to earth as a baby, it fulfilled thousands of years of the prophecy of the coming Messiah.
 To find the last time God physically walked with man we have to go all the way back to Genesis Chapter 3.
 Sin didn’t just bring “bad things” into the world, it created a barrier between God and man.

 Sin separated us from the presence of God we were created to walk and live and dwell in.
 Sin doesn’t just make us prone to bad behavior, apart from God’s presence we are not even fully alive.
 We are not as we were created to be.

 Between the Garden and the Christmas story, God’s presence was at best veiled.
 First, it was the tabernacle – the temporary structure – where God’s presence rested with the Ark of the Covenant behind a large curtain.
 Centuries later, the temple became permanent, but the separation remained the same.
 Because of sin, God’s presence could no longer dwell with mankind.

 What the Bible says about work, as for all things, is that where sin is present, God’s holiness cannot be.
 This should be one of the daily reflections in the work that we do.

 That’s why the coming of Jesus, the Messiah, the Savior, is so overwhelming!
 Emmanuel means “God is with us.”
 In the form of a tiny baby, in a way no human being could ever have dreamed up, God was making His move toward mankind!
 Where sin created an uncrossable cavern, Jesus was God’s way of doing for us what we could never do for ourselves.

 God came for us!
 This is the story of Christmas!